Skip to main content

 • More Articles You Might Enjoy

-To help ease your search, we tested and reviewed models from the big brands including NordicTrack, Bowflex, and Echelon.
-Our top pick?
-The NordicTrack Commercial 1750 (available at NordicTrack) , which has a roomy, buoyant running deck, speed and incline options that should satisfy anyone, and access to the iFit platform, which offers classes taught by instructors all over the globe.
+We’ve been testing top treadmills for years from brands like NordicTrack, Bowflex, and Peloton.
+Our top pick for most people continues to be the NordicTrack Commercial 1750 (available at Amazon) .
+It has a roomy, buoyant running deck, speed and incline options that should satisfy anyone, and access to the iFit platform, which offers classes taught by instructors all over the globe.

 Credit: Reviewed / Jackson Ruckar